syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Pages.md

 ## Detect empty pages from a PDF document

-You can find the empty pages from the PDF document using the Isblank property as shown in the following code sample.
+You can find the empty pages from the PDF document using the[Isblank](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageBase.html#Syncfusion_Pdf_PdfPageBase_Isblank) property as shown in the following code sample.

 {% tabs %}